-The Currencycloud connector is divided into two main phases.
-The first is linking the Mambu client with the Currencycloud sub-account.
-The second is invoked when a new payment is initiated using one of the following flows:
+The Currencycloud connector has two parts: the first is linking the Mambu client with the Currencycloud sub-account and the second is invoked when a new payment is started.
+A new payment is started using one of the following Mambu Process Orchestrator (MPO) flows:

 Local Payments (intra & inter bank), or